esun-z/WindowResizer/README.md

 The executable will be available in the `dist/WindowResizer/` directory.

 ## License
 This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for details.

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the project.